vectorgrp/sil-kit-adapters-veipc/README.md

 # Vector SIL Kit Adapter veIPC
 This collection of software is provided to illustrate how the [Vector SIL Kit](https://github.com/vectorgrp/sil-kit/) can bridge any socket and transmit veIPC (Vector Module for Interprocessor Communication) messages between it and a pair of SIL Kit Topics.

-This repository contains instructions to set up development environment and build the adapter, as well as a simple demo to showcase the functionality.
+This repository contains instructions to set up development environment and build the adapter.

 # Getting Started
 Those instructions assume you use WSL (Ubuntu) or a Linux OS for building and running the adapter (nevertheless it is also possible to do this directly on a Windows system), and use ``bash`` as your interactive shell.